michelepatella/mmeletricarservice.it/README.md

    - In-code documentation and meaningful naming conventions
    - Text centralized in a `const.js` file for easier updates
    - Use of CSS variables and design tokens
+   - Tests are colocated with components for better traceability

 <br>